katjes733/react-chatbot/README.md

 ### Running the Chatbot

 1. Start the development server:

     ```sh
-    npm start
+    npm run dev
     ```

 2. Open your browser and navigate to `http://localhost:3000` to see the chatbot in action.

 ## Usage

 You can customize the chatbot by modifying the components in the `src` directory.
-The main chatbot logic is located in `src/components/Chatbot.js`.
+The main chatbot logic is located in `src/components/MyChatBot.js`.

 ## Contributing